SergeyShchus/GIS_Portal/adm.md

 Paste the JSON in the Item field.
 Select JSON from the Format drop-down menu.
 Click Validate.
 Successfully validating the data store loads a new page displaying {"status": "success"}.

+  3. Restart ArcGis Data Store

+  To attempt to restart the Data Store Machine, go to the Server Admin Data Store Machine Properties page (URL looks something like this: https://gisserver.domain.com/server/admin/data/items/enterpriseDatabases/AGSDataStore_ds_wztxj7um/machines/GISSERVER.DOMAIN.COM)

+ArcGIS Server Administrator Directory - Data Store Machine Properties

+Click start, change the format to JSON, and click Start.

+ArcGIS Server Administrator Directory - Start Datastore Machine

+It may take a few minutes for the Data Store Machine to start up.
+When it is done you should see a message that says {"status": "success"}.
+When you do, return to the ArcGIS Server Manager data store page and validate the data store again.
+It should now have a green check mark next to it.
+If not, you may need to reach out to Esri Technical Support for further troubleshooting.